Hall Fees (Undergraduate Students)

 6. Cancellation & Withdrawal from Hall Residence

-A) Students are required to input their bank account number in “Student Account Information” to expedite the refund process.
-According to Students’ Handbook, refunds / payments from the University should be made by autopay to students.
-Students should maintain their bank accounts until completion of all payments / refunds from the University.
+A) Students are required to provide their bank account number in “Student Account Information” to expedite the refund process.
+According to Students’ Handbook, refunds / payments from the University will be made by autopay to students.
+Students should ensure their bank account is still functional until the completion of all payments / refunds from the University.

 B) Exchange students will get the refund by "Post-Cheque Method".
-All refund will be posted by cheque to the corresponding address recorded in Academic Secretariat student database.
-Students will receive the cheque around 4 weeks after the check-out date.
-The cheque will be in Hong Kong dollors and valid for 6 months only.
-In case you cash the cheque in your local bank, your bank may charge a handling fee.
+All refund will be posted by cheque to the corresponding address as shown in Academic Registry student database.
+Students will receive the cheque in around 4 weeks after the check-out date.
+The cheque will be in Hong Kong dollars and valid for 6 months only.
+In case they cash the cheque in their local bank, they may be required to pay a handling fee by the bank.

-C) Final year students, including non-local students, should retain their bank account in Hong Kong after check-out for receiving hall refund.
-We understand from Hang Seng Bank that PolyU graduates can retain their bank accounts for 1 year after graduation without payment handling charge.
-You may contact your local bank directly for details.
+C) Final year students, including non-local students, should ensure their bank account in Hong Kong is still functional after check-out for receiving hall refund.
+According to Hang Seng Bank, PolyU graduates can retain their bank accounts for 1 year after graduation without paying handling charge.
+Please contact your local bank direct for details.

-D) In case a refund is pending over 5 years due to the fault of relevant student (e.g. a) a local student rejected to provide his/her bank account information for refund purpose; b) the address provided by a non-local student for sending the refund cheque is not accurate; c) a non-local student has not deposited the refund check) and the University cannot contact the relevant student, the refund will be confiscated and subsequent request for refund will not be entertained.
+D) In case a refund is pending over 5 years due to the fault of the concerned student [e.g. a) a local student refuses to provide his/her bank account information for refund purpose; b) the address provided by a non-local student for sending the refund cheque is not accurate; c) a non-local student has not deposited the refund cheque] and the University cannot contact him/her, the refund will be confiscated and subsequent request for refund will not be entertained.